GiGurra/snail/README.md

 This is the main mechanism we are using in this library.

-So, when you for example create a http client with `snail`, and make a request through it, the request is not sent immediately.
-Instead, it is put in a queue.
-When the queue reaches a certain size, or a certain amount of time has passed (whichever comes first according to your configuration), the entire batch of requests is sent to the server.
+So, when you for example create a http client with `snail`, and make a request through it, the request is not sent immediately - but you still just see a regular function call and response, like with any http library.
+Under the hood though `snail` puts your request in a queue/batch.
+When the batch reaches a certain size, or a certain amount of time has passed (whichever comes first according to your configuration), the entire batch of requests is sent to the server.
 Similarly, on the server side, different requests can be processed in parallel, and finish at different times.
 When a response is ready, it is not sent immediately.
-Instead, it is put in a queue on the server dedicated to the client that sent the request.
-In the exact same way as on the client side, when the queue reaches a certain size, or a certain amount of time has passed (whichever comes first according to your configuration), a batch of responses is sent to the client.
+Instead, it is put in a suitable batch on the server dedicated to the client that sent the request.
+Different responses may join different response batches - the order of operations can be random and `snail` won't force you to respond in the same order the operations were requested in (although you can - if you want to).
+In the exact same way as on the client side, when the batch reaches a certain size, or a certain amount of time has passed (whichever comes first according to your configuration) - or some other criteria you create has been met (e.g. you explicitly call `SnailBatcher.Flush()`), a batch of responses is sent to the client.

 It's up to you to choose the batch size and the time limit for the batch to be sent, according to your needs.
-This is similar to the old Nagle algorithm - but our can be configured to match the needs of the application.
+This is similar to the old Nagle algorithm - but you can configure and extend it to match the needs of the application and larger system architecture.

 ### Lessons learned